ashwinvin/websurfx/docs/theming.md

 ## Built-in

-By default `websurfx` comes with 9 colorschemes to choose from which can be easily chosen using the config file.
-To how to change colorschemes please view the [Configuration](https://github.com/neon-mmd/websurfx/wiki/configuration) section of the wiki.
+By default `anvesh` comes with 9 colorschemes to choose from which can be easily chosen using the config file.
+To how to change colorschemes please view the [Configuration](https://github.com/neon-mmd/anvesh/wiki/configuration) section of the wiki.

 ## Custom